laurenhamann/taylor-swift-blog/content/blog/Taylor Swift/Song List/im-only-me-when-im-with-you.md

 ---
-title: 'I''m Only Me When I'm With You'
+title: 'I''m Only Me When I''m With You'
 description: 'Lyrics'
 album: Taylor Swift
 track: 13